tpaschalis/tpaschalis.github.io/_posts/2020-06-29-channels-limitations-speed.markdown

 ## Speed

-On the topic of speed, the actual limit has to do with the price of goroutine context-switching, which should be consistently ≤ 200ns, as the passing-around of the data is not really expensive.
+On the topic of speed, the actual limit has to do with the price of goroutine context-switching, which should be consistently ≤ 200ns, as the passing-around of the data should not be that expensive by itself.

 Using the following simple benchmark we can get a measure on the upper limit of the send/receive channel operations.
 ```go